peraro/finiteflow-mathtools/examples/README.md

 A collection of examples using the Mathematica interface to FiniteFlow, and the other [packages](../packages/README.md) in this repository.
-They are split in the following subdirectories:
+They are split into the following subdirectories:

 - [scattering_amplitudes](scattering_amplitudes/README.md) contains
   examples of the calculation of scattering amplitudes